adevinta/vulcan-docs/docs/security-checks-in-ci-cd.md

 Note that the `repositories` attribute allows developers to refer to an external security policy that will be used to decide which [checks to run and which configuration to use](https://github.com/adevinta/vulcan-local/blob/master/script/checktypes-stable.json) for any of the targets provided, besides the checks specified in the YAML file itself.
 This allows developers to fall back to a default policy defined by the organization.

-With this file, invoking Vulcan Local in any worker is as simple as:
+With this file, invoking Vulcan Local in any build worker is as simple as:

 ```bash
 # Install Vulcan Local